php-cache/taggable-cache/README.md

 To use an implementation of PSR-6 cache that also implement the `TaggablePoolInterface` do like the following code.
 We create three cache items and store them in the cache with different tags.
-The order of the tag matters.
+The order of the tags does not matter.

 ```php
 use Doctrine\Common\Cache\MemcachedCache;